stucco/dev-setup/README.md

 All Stucco components will be pulled from github and built in the `/stucco` directory.

-### Configured Ports

-Services generally use defaults and exposed interfaces bind to the host-only IP.

-* RabbitMQ: 5672
-* Neo4J: 1337, 7474 (webadmin)
-* Elasticsearch: 9200, 9300
-* Logstash: 8000 (kibana web ui), 9562 (log4j input), 9563 (tcp input)

 ## Testing

 Tests are run automatically at the end of the VM building process.
-All commands run in `test/run-tests.sh` will run.
-To run all tests you can run this script manually.
+All commands in `scripts/run-stucco-tests.sh` will execute.
+To run all tests you can execute this script manually from within the VM.

 ## Demonstration